-The Graph structure: The graph structure is the same as the previous example but we now divide the nodes into two classes: (i) AND nodes $\mathcal{V}^{AND}$ , which have AND-potentials identical to those described in the previous example, and (ii) OR nodes $\mathcal{V}^{OR}$ which use OR-potentials where a parent node $\mu$ is required to select one of its children by a switch variable $z{\mu}$ [5].
+The Graph Structure The graph structure is the same as the previous example but we now divide the nodes into two classes: (i) AND nodes $\mathcal{V}^{AND}$ , which have AND-potentials identical to those described in the previous example, and (ii) OR nodes $\mathcal{V}^{OR}$ which use OR-potentials where a parent node $\mu$ is required to select one of its children by a switch variable $z{\mu}$ [5].
 The graph structure was hand specified, see [5].
-The OR nodes enable us to have many different graph topologies (determined by the states of the switch variables) which correspond to different poses of the object.
+The OR nodes enable us to have many different graph topologies (determined by the states of the switch variables)

+Fig. 8 Including OR nodes, and OR-potentials, enables the topology of the graph to change in response to the input data.
+This enable the RCM to alter the graph topology to deal with different poses of the object.
+Each OR node is required to select one of its child nodes by a switch variable.
+Example B which correspond to different poses of the object.
 Intuitively, the object is composed of parts and the switch variables determine which parts are chosen.
 Different object parts will be visible from different poses.
-In turn, these parts can be expressed as compositions of sub-parts and the choice of subparts again will depend on the object pose.
-This is illustrated in figure (8) where the graph has alternating levels of AND and OR nodes.
-Note that each specification of the switch variables corresponds to a hierarchical deformable model as described in the section (V-A).
+In turn, these parts can be expressed as compositions of sub-parts and the choice of sub-parts again will depend on the object pose.
+This is illustrated in Fig. 8 where the graph has alternating levels of AND and OR nodes.
+Note that each specification of the switch variables corresponds to a hierarchical deformable model as described in Sect.
+5.1.
 Hence we can think of a probabilistic model defined over an AND/OR graph as a mixture of distributions, where the number of mixture components corresponds to the number of different topologies.